 4. Get help.

 Counseling, in good and bad times, can help your marriage grow and help you grow together.Marriage counseling comes with a stigma, which causes couples to avoid it.
 But remember: Counseling, in good and bad times, can help your marriage grow and help you grow together.

 5. Pray together.

-This has been one of the most powerful things we’ve done over the course of our marriage to bring our marriage back to life.
-It is a game-changer.
-If you are praying, but not praying with your wife, I encourage you to pray with your wife.
+This has been one of the most powerful ways we’ve brought our marriage back to life over the years.
+Prayer is a game-changer.
+If you are praying, but not praying with your wife, I encourage you to pray together.
 You will reach a level of intimacy that you don’t often reach.